 The Peloponnesian War

-Athens did not have such a strong army as Sparta, but its navy was better developed.Athens did have another advantage, which was that many of their allies gave them financial support.
-The main disadvantage for the Athenians was that around 430 BCE, a plague struck Athens.
-This horrible plague killed the Athenian leader Pericles along with many other Athenians, which took a huge toll on their morale.
-The plague also led to social unrest and lack of unity.
-Due to the uncertainty of life in the plague, law and order in Athens were compromised as people panicked.
-As for Athens’ allies, theirs was the Delian league.
-The Delian league was made up of most of the island along with the coastal states around the northern and eastern coasts of the Aegean Sea.
-Athens did have several important victories in the Peloponnesian war.
-They were even able to suppress a rebellion on the island of Lesbos.
+The Athenian army was not as strong as the Spartan army; however, its navy was far more superior.
+Another advantage afforded to the Athenians was that many of their allies gave them financial support.
+The main disadvantage for the Athenians was a plague that struck around 430 BCE.
+This horrible plague was responsible for killing the Athenian leader Pericles along with many other Athenians, which took a huge toll on their morale.
+The plague also led to social unrest and a lack of unity.
+Due to the uncertainty of life during the plague, law and order in Athens was compromised as it caused widespread panic.